 Are these awards open for international applicants?

 Yes.
-Mind and Life Awards are not limited to residents of the United States.
+Mind & Life Awards are not limited to residents of the United States.
 We encourage worldwide applications.

-Would I be eligible if my work is based in the public sector, rather than a university?
+Would I be eligible if I am based in a K-12 setting as opposed to university?

-Applicants need to be affiliated with a research institution (such as a university), especially in order to obtain IRB approval.
-Clinicians or others not affiliated with such an institution should partner with an eligible applicant who can provide access to research resources.
+Applicants need to be academic researchers affiliated with a research institution (such as a university), especially in order to obtain IRB approval and to transfer funds.
+Educators or others not affiliated with such an institution should partner with an eligible applicant who can provide access to research resources.